OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 You can setup the VCAC-A as a docker swarm worker node.
 Any subsequent deployment will be as simple as `docker stack deploy`.
 It is recommended that you setup docker swarm on the host and the VCAC-A as a worker node for application development.

-Run the [setup_swarm.sh](./script/setup_swarm.sh) script on the host to setup docker swarm if not already.
-The host is initialized as a swarm master.
+Run the [setup_swarm.sh](./script/setup_swarm.sh) script on the host to setup docker swarm.
+The script initializes the host as a swarm master and labels the VCAC-A with `vcac_zone`.

 ## Develop Deployment Script: